 La Grande is a somewhat small city located in the state of Oregon.
-With a population of 13,074 people and five constituent neighborhoods, La Grande is the 40th largest community in Oregon.
+With a population of 13,026 people and five constituent neighborhoods, La Grande is the 42nd largest community in Oregon.

-Compared to the rest of the country, citizens of La Grande spend much less time in their cars: on average, their commute to work is only 12.67 minutes.
+Compared to the rest of the country, citizens of La Grande spend much less time in their cars: on average, their commute to work is only 12.83 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

+La Grande is a somewhat ethnically-diverse city.
 The people who call La Grande home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grande residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in La Grande include English, Irish, Scottish, and French .
+Important ancestries of people in La Grande include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in La Grande is English.
 Other important languages spoken here include Spanish and Pacific Island languages.